Protein is best used for vital body functions—eat just enough for your lifestyle needs.

 Visit these websites to learn more:

 The US federal government was unable to ignore the health benefits of plant-based diets any longer, and consequently released the 2010 Dietary Guidelines in which Americans were challenged to eat a more plant-based diet.
 Moreover, the Dietary Guidelines advisory committee stated, “In prospective studies of adults, compared to nonvegetarian eating patterns, vegetarian-style eating patterns have been associated with improved health outcomes—lower levels of obesity, reduced risk of cardiovascular disease, and lower total mortality.”
-Today, the 2015-2020 Dietary Guidelines for Americans include the Healthy Vegetarian Eating Plan among its healthy eating plans.
+Today, the 2020-2025 Dietary Guidelines for Americans include the Healthy Vegetarian Eating Pattern among its healthy eating patterns.

 You may not choose a vegetarian plan of eating for all your meals, but choosing at least some meatless meals per week can make a difference in your health and save you money as well.